Skip to content

 You can create space for Montessori-style play in your home with open-ended toys.
 Wooden toys like a Pikler Triangle Set, blocks, or a surfer board encourage your child to use their imagination.

 Also, try inviting your child into chores and everyday life in your home.
-Although it doesn't feel like play to you, for your child, it feels like it.
+Although it doesn't feel like play to you, for your child, it does.
 Young children love helping and copying what you do.
 As they copy you, they learn important skills and even have some fun!

 Leave a comment